|

 American Poetry Society gave him a warm reception.

-Later, in Chicago, Tagore stayed for a few days at the home of
+Later, in Chicago, Tagore stayed

-Mrs. Moody, wife of a professor at the University of Illinois.
+for a few days at the home of Mrs. Moody, wife of a professor at the

-project at Sriniketan, a hamlet near Santiniketan.
-He accompanied
+considerably in his rural development project at Sriniketan, a hamlet near

-Tagore on his journey to South America in 1924, and when Tagore
+Santiniketan.
+He accompanied Tagore on his journey to South America in

-fell ill on board the ship, took care of him for two months in
+1924, and when Tagore fell ill on board the ship, took care of him for two

-Argentina.
+months in Argentina.
 Elmhirst's American friend, Dorothy Straight, who

 later became his wife, provided funds for the work at Sriniketan